redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 .. code-block:: text

     php app/console cache:clear

-Add the installer routes for web interface
+Add the installer routes for the web interface
 ------------------------------------------
 Finally, if you are going to use the web interface provided by the **RedKiteCmsInstallerBundle**, you must add the routes for the install bundle: